stride3d/stride-docs/en/manual/scenes/entities/components.md

     TODO: IMAGE

-2. Press the **➕ Add component** button located at the top and select your component.
+2. Press the **➕ Add component** button located at the top and select a component.

     TODO: IMAGE